The two-pion contribution to the hadronic vacuum polarization with staggered quarks: Introduction

-Lattice QCD offers an {\em ab initio} approach to computing the hadronic corrections and hence allows for an entirely SM theory based evaluation.\footnote{Apart from the experimental inputs (usually hadron masses) needed to fix the quark masses and lattice spacing in the QCD Lagrangian.} While lattice QCD calculations of $\amuHVP$ have not yet reached the needed precision level, in 2021 the BMW collaboration published a lattice HVP result with a quoted uncertainty of $0.8\%$ \cite{Borsanyi:2020mff}.
-Compared with Ref.~\cite{Aoyama:2020ynm}, the BMW result for $\amuHVP$ is higher by about $2\sigma$ and implies a SM value for $a_\mu$ that is about $1.5\sigma$ lower than the experimental average.\footnote{Very recently, a new, hybrid result for $\amuHVP$ with a quoted uncertainty of $0.5\%$ was presented in Ref.~\cite{Boccaletti:2024guq}.
-It combines an updated lattice QCD calculation with a data-driven evaluation of the contributions at long distances, and yields an increased tension with the data-driven prediction in Ref.~\cite{Aoyama:2020ynm}.} Independent lattice-QCD calculations, with improved precision, are needed to address this theoretical discrepancy and to obtain a consolidated lattice QCD average for this important quantity.
-The purpose of this paper is to develop the methodology to better control the systematic uncertainty of long-distance contributions to HVP, as part of a larger undertaking \cite{Davies:2019efs,Bazavov:2023has}.
+Lattice QCD offers an {\em ab initio} approach to computing the hadronic corrections and hence allows for an entirely SM-based evaluation.\footnote{The only external inputs are those required to fix the quark masses and lattice spacing in the QCD Lagrangian, typically hadron masses.} Significant progress has been made in recent years toward a precise lattice-QCD determination of $\amuHVP$ \cite{RBC:2018dos,Giusti:2019xct,Borsanyi:2020mff,Lehner:2020crt,Wang:2022lkq,Aubin:2022hgm,Ce:2022kxy,ExtendedTwistedMass:2022jpw,RBC:2023pvn,Kuberski:2024bcj,Boccaletti:2024guq,Spiegel:2024dec,RBC:2024fic,Djukanovic:2024cmq,ExtendedTwistedMass:2024nyi,MILC:2024ryz,FermilabLatticeHPQCD:2024ppc}.
+The long-distance (LD) contribution to $\amuHVP$ has been identified as the dominant source of uncertainty in lattice calculations, and has recently been the focus of dedicated calculations by the RBC/UKQCD collaboration~\cite{RBC:2024fic}, the Mainz group~\cite{Djukanovic:2024cmq}, and the Fermilab Lattice, HPQCD, and MILC collaborations~\cite{FermilabLatticeHPQCD:2024ppc}, all of which were included in the WP25 lattice average~\cite{Aliberti:2025beg}.
+A hybrid result combining a lattice QCD calculation with a data-driven evaluation of the LD contributions was also presented in Ref.~\cite{Boccaletti:2024guq}, though it was published only recently, after Ref.~\cite{Aliberti:2025beg}.
+Despite this progress, the LD contribution remains the dominant bottleneck for reaching the precision needed to fully exploit the final Fermilab experimental result.
+The purpose of this paper is to develop an improved methodology to better control the systematic uncertainty of long-distance contributions to HVP, as part of a larger undertaking by the Fermilab Lattice, HPQCD and MILC collaborations~\cite{Davies:2019efs,Bazavov:2023has,MILC:2024ryz,FermilabLatticeHPQCD:2024ppc}.